 The presence at the meeting, in person or by proxy, of the holders of a majority of the shares of the common stock outstanding on the Record Date will constitute a quorum, permitting the conduct of business at the meeting.
-As of July 17, 2009, 21,700,648 shares of common stock, representing the same number of votes, were outstanding.
-Thus, the presence of the holders of common stock representing at least 10,850,325 votes will be required to establish a quorum.
+As of July 15, 2011, 21,888,812 shares of common stock, representing the same number of votes, were outstanding and eligible to vote.
+Thus, the presence of the holders of common stock representing at least 10,944,407 votes will be required to establish a quorum.